dnolan1993/rock-paper-scissors-game/README.md

    Result display
     <ul>
      <li>
-      Play the game a number of times to ensure that the opponents choice is random and chooses a different character.
+      Play the game several times to ensure that the opponent's choice is random and chooses a different character.
      </li>
      <li>
-      Play the game a number of times to ensure that the result is the correct value 'You Win!' or 'You Lose!' depending on the characters chosen.
+      Play the game several times to ensure that the result is the correct value 'You Win!' or 'You Lose!' depending on the characters chosen.
      </li>
      <li>
-      Play the game a number of times to ensure that text displayed is correct depending on the characters chosen, showing the correct information e.g. 'Rock beats Scissors'.
+      Play the game several times to ensure that the text displayed is correct depending on the characters chosen, showing the correct information e.g. 'Rock beats Scissors'.
      </li>
      <li>
-      Use devtools to adjust screen sizes up and down to verify that the result display and its positioning are responsive.
+      Use DevTools to adjust screen sizes up and down to verify that the result display and its positioning are responsive.
      </li>
    </ul>
   </li>